Manuel Margot Player Props: Rays vs. Royals

 Manuel Margot At The Plate

-- Margot has 10 doubles, a triple, three home runs and 15 walks while batting .263.
+- Margot is hitting .263 with 10 doubles, a triple, three home runs and 15 walks.

-- Margot has reached base via a hit in 36 games this year (of 57 played), and had multiple hits in nine of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.